Brad-Williams-Dev/pocketCollection/README.md

 • Market Value Display: The app will retrieve and display the current market value for cards in your virtual collection.

-• Store: Users can purchase virtual packs to open.
+• Store: Users can purchase virtual packs to open or keep a sealed pack in there collection.

 ## Future Enhancements